 The Pros and Cons:

-There are various ways that retirement benefits can be offered.
+There are various ways that hybrid retirement benefits can be offered.
 Each can be measured against different kinds of objectives.
 Here is how Hybrid plans compare to other retirement plans on a few common goals that states and local employers have for offering retirement benefits in the first place.